khakers/go-subgen/README.md

 > [!note]
 > I am in the process of substantially rewritting go-subgen to provide support for many of the below TODO features and improve code quality.
-> This work is being done in the v1-dev branch, which has minimum functions implemented and uses whisper-cpp v1.5.
+> This work is being done in the v1-dev and v1-dev-web branches, which are mostly functional.

 ## Features